tobek/laminae/notes.md

 23 of them!

 - oracle(s) maybe in CNP?
+CGC somehow?
 - artists - LEC is a bit, but otherwise NEC, CNC, or LGC
     - Poetic Terrorism and creative madness - http://www.yorku.ca/caitlin/1900/play/poetic_terrorism.htm maybe CNC
 - terrapin (is it an archive/library/museum or more sensorium? could be both)
 - something pretty futuristic, but not described as such
-- they worship a god who is crazy but they love it
+- they worship a god who is crazy but they love it - CGC
 - war? a thousand-mile-wide battlefield populated by warring soldiers from every era throughout history XEX
-- something where everything is like a play, or all interactions are formulaic - NGP probably
+- something where everything is like a play, or all interactions are formulaic - NGP probably, could be CGC
     + like a drama?
     + greek stock characters/jungian archetypes etc
     + and/or where you are assigned a ritual role in a play, and learning that role is therapeutic - NGC?